 A multisig escrow transaction?
 How does that work?

 Bisq never takes custody of users' bitcoin or national currency funds—indeed there is no way it could, because Bisq is just software, not a company.
-The "escrow transaction" mentioned above is a smart contract—specifically a 2-of-3 multisignature Bitcoin transaction involving you, the seller, and a bonded arbitrator.
+The "escrow transaction" mentioned above is a smart contract—specifically a 2-of-2 multisignature Bitcoin transaction involving you and the seller.
 You can read more about multisig wallets here.

 Once you’ve funded your trade wallet, you’ll see a